 The Seacat family was honored at halftime of the Emporia State/Central Oklahoma Family Day football game Saturday, Sept.
 15 at Welch Stadium.

-The 2011 Hornet Heritage Family
+The 2011 Hornet Heritage Family - The Prophet-Brady Family

 The family of Carl (BSE 1955, MS 1957) and Kay Prophet, Emporia, were honored Saturday, Sept.
 17, 2011.